 People can be exposed to air toxics by:

 Examples of air toxics include benzene, found in gasoline, asbestos, dioxin, toluene, and metals such as cadmium, mercury, chromium, and lead compounds.
-Air toxics come from cars and trucks and other mobile sources, stationary sources (business and industry sources), and indoor sources (for example, paints and solvents).
+Air toxics come from cars, trucks and other mobile sources, stationary sources (business and industry sources), and indoor sources (e.g., paints and solvents).
 Natural sources of air toxics include volcanoes and wildfires.

 When we talk about health risk, we mean the probability, or chance, that exposure to a hazardous substance will make you sick.
 Everyone has the possibility of developing cancer or other illnesses.
 Our exposure to some substances can increase our chance of developing these illnesses — meaning we are more likely to develop them than someone who has not been exposed.

 Scientists estimate the health risk by looking at:

 - How hazardous the substance is, based on health studies; and